-This Isolation balun is very similar to the Model 1115d with one key exception.
+This Isolation balun is an identical design to the Model 1115d with one key exception.
 The material utilized for the two stacked cores is optimized for the lower HF bands and provides exceptional choking impedance at these frequencies.
-Over 5000 ohms of choking on 160m and over 6300 ohms on 80 and 40 meters.
+Over 5000 ohms of choking on 160m and over 6300 ohms on 80m and 40 meters.
 The 1116d even generates over 4000 ohms of choking impedance on 20 meters.

 No other design can provide this level of isolation and choking at these lower frequencies.
 Note that although optimized for lower frequencies, this balun also provides very good choking at higher frequencies and can be used up through 30MHz.

 Please go to the Accessories category for additional RF connector types and mounting options.

 Testing shows SWR remains below 1.05 across the entire HF band, transformation is perfectly flat, return loss is between 60-80 dbmw and choking impedance is maximized at over 6k ohms on the low HF frequencies.
 Please click on the graphs shown below to view the complete test results.